-You can grab anything and everything that catches your eye or seems like it might be helpful for your audience to read.
-Add the Flipboard browser extension and add articles to your Flipboard magazine or use the Flipboard mobile app to easy add content to your Flipboard magazine.
+You can grab anything and everything that catches your eye or it seems like it might be helpful for your audience to read.
+Add the Flipboard browser extension and add articles to your Flipboard magazine or use the Flipboard mobile app to easily add content to your Flipboard magazine.
 When selecting articles for your Flipboard magazine be quick to select the content that will work for you.

-Next you can open articles in Flipboard and add them to with Klout, where you can schedule all the content that you want to share with your social network, you can add content to Klout by adding the Klout to your browser and click the Klout icon to save articles.
-Here’s where an IFTTT recipe will come in super handy as well, the difference is that with Klout you can schedule, with IFTTT the content get posted as it happens or you can use IFTTT to thanks new followers on your social networks.
+Next, you can open articles in Flipboard and add them to with Klout, where you can schedule all the content that you want to share with your social network, you can add content to Klout by adding the Klout to your browser and click the Klout icon to save articles.
+Here’s where an IFTTT recipe will come in super handy as well, the difference is that with Klout you can schedule, with IFTTT the content gets posted as it happens or you can use IFTTT to thanks new followers on your social networks.

 Keep in mind that insights are only available after at least 30 people like your Page.tw